No. 21 Arizona women rally from 19 points back to edge Washington

-Aari McDonald scored 25 points with nine rebounds and No. 21 Arizona bounced back from an early 19-point deficit to beat Washington 66-58 on Sunday.

-Arizona (15-3, 4-3 Pac-12) took a three-point lead into the final quarter and stretched it to 10 after a 7-0 run that McDonald capped with two free throws with 28 seconds remaining.
+Aari McDonald scored 25 points with nine rebounds for Arizona (15-3, 4-3 Pac-12), which took a three-point lead into the final quarter and stretched it to 10 after a 7-0 run that McDonald capped with two free throws.

 Besides McDonald’s 55th consecutive game scoring in double figures, Sam Thomas added 12 points and Reese and Helena Pueyo 10 each.